 Long: 120 6.633W

 This National Forest Service beach offers sweeping panoramic views of Desolation Wilderness and the west shore of Lake Tahoe from a beautiful sandy beach.
 We offer standup Paddleboards (SUPs), kayaks, and pedal boats for rent (first-come, first-served).
 There is also a popular campground located directly behind the beach and offers families a great place to camp close to the water and enjoy beautiful Lake Tahoe.
-Please note that this is a first-come first-served rental operation and no reservations will be taken.
+Please note, this is a first-come first-served rental operation and no reservations will be taken.
 Make your first right after passing the entrance kiosk and follow the Kayak and paddleboard signs, we are right on the beach.
 For payment we accept cash or credit card (No AMEX), please remember to bring a photo ID with you.

 Lat: 38 58.943N